BDC Hamburger Icon

 How can you tell if an MLM is a scam?

-If you or someone you know is thinking about joining an MLM company, here are some research tips and red flags to consider:
+If you or someone you know is considering joining an MLM company, here are some research tips and red flags to consider:

 1. Research the company online.
-Do an online search to get a general idea of what people are saying about the company.
+Conduct an online search to get a general idea of what people say about the company.
 Also, search the company name with the word “scam” to see if it’s associated with any controversy.
-Consult several sources to find consistent praise or criticism, and pay particular attention to mentions of “pyramid scheme” and claims that it bankrupted people.
+Consult several sources to find consistent praise or criticism.
+While reviewing sources, pay particular attention to mentions of “pyramid scheme” and claims that it bankrupted people.
 You likely don’t want to be associated with any company with consistent negative impressions.

 2. Pay attention to a recruiter’s behavior.
 Be wary if a recruiter is particularly persistent in getting you to sign up with the company.
 If being a sales rep with the company is such an amazing experience, a hard sell shouldn’t be necessary.
 If the recruiter is a family member or friend trying to make you feel guilty or accusing you of not trusting them, that’s also a red flag.
-Other recruiter red flags include social media posts boasting about their happiness, constantly promoting the company and being vague about how much they’re making.
+Other recruiter red flags include constantly promoting the company, and being vague about how much they’re making.

 3. Consider how the recruiter speaks to you.
 Be skeptical if the person you’re talking to brags about their lifestyle and money.
-Legitimate professionals don’t boast about their salaries or lifestyles to recruit people.
-Look out for claims that the recruiter is making so much money and that it’s so easy.
+Legitimate professionals don’t boast about their salaries or lifestyles when recruiting people.
+Look out for claims that the recruiter is making so much money and that making the money is “so easy.”

 4. Be very wary if you must pay money to start working.
 Some legitimate business situations require you to invest money to get a slice of the pie, such as owning a franchise or being a venture capitalist.
-However, most legitimate sales jobs do not require salespeople to buy the goods they’re going to sell.
-Even legitimate commission sales jobs – such as pharmaceutical sales, auto sales, real estate, retail or telemarketing – don’t require an initial personal investment.
+However, most legitimate sales jobs do not require salespeople to buy the goods they will sell.
+Even legitimate commission sales jobs — pharmaceutical sales, auto sales, real estate, retail or telemarketing — don’t require an initial personal investment.

 Mona Bushnell